ewjay/fapiwiki/FAPI_Meeting_Notes_2021-12-01_Atlantic.rst

 =====================
 * Issue #459: Should JARM be mandated for code flow with PAR and PKCE?

-Australia on transition to FAPI 1.0 and will be adopted code flow with PKCE and questions the value in adopting JARM which can potentially delay adoption.
+Australia on transition to FAPI 1.0 and will adopt code flow with PKCE but questions the value in adopting JARM which can potentially delay adoption.

 Alternative is to stay in Hybrid flow.